Student Wellbeing Toolkit

 This first version of the Toolkit was generated because of the experiences faculty shared with us, and we hope to continue to revise it and other supports to better meet your pedagogical needs.
 We appreciate and deeply respect how much care UO faculty and GEs have given and continue to give to students.

-This Toolkit was authored by Laurel Bastian, and is openly licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This Toolkit was written by Laurel Bastian, and is openly licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Recommended citation: Bastian, L. (2021).
 Student well-being toolkit.
 Teaching and Innovation. https://teaching.uoregon.edu/student-wellbeing-toolkit